dcorrada/POWERSHELL/AutoMigration/README.txt

 3) On the destination computer launch Automigration.ps1

 4) Once data migration has terminated, on the source computer disable sharing on the volume C: (Unshare.ps1)

-TODO:
-* support for virtual machines
-* support for domain users